 instance instance-id: Displays the historical port role calculation information of a specific MSTI.
-The value of instance-id ranges from 0 to 16, where 0 represents the CIST.
+The value of instance-id ranges from 0 to 32 on the HP 5500 EI switch and 0 to 16 on the HP 5500 SI switch, where 0 represents the common internal spanning tree (CIST).